AlexGurianov/DamagedCarsClassifier/README.md

 Feature Extraction
 ------------------

 Contains Notebooks extracting features from penultimate layers of pretrained VGG-19 and ResNet50 networks for subsequent training according to transfer learning approach.
-For the sake of convenience, features for images from training and validation datasets have been saved.
+For the sake of convenience, extracted features for images from training and validation datasets have been saved.

 SVM
 ---